deltaDNA/unity-sdk/README.md

 * `OnRewardedAdOpened` - Called when an ad is opened.
 * `OnRewardedAdFailedToOpen` - Called when an ad fails to show.
 * `OnRewardedAdClosed` - Called when an ad is closed.
 A boolean parameter indicates if the user had watched enough of the ad to be rewarded.

+### User Consent for Tracking and Age Restriction (GDPR)

+By default user consent is not given for advertising user tracking and the user is assumed to not be age restricted (16 and over).
+These settings can be changed through the `Settings` class by calling `DDNA.Instance.Settings` and changing the advertising properties.
+Changes to either of the values while SmartAds is running will take effect during the next session.

 ### Diagnostics